LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/errors-and-debugging/how-to-avoid-debugging.rst

 Start Small
 -----------

-This is probably the single biggest piece of advice for programmers at every level.
-It can be tempting to sit down and try to write an entire program at once.
-But when the program does not work, then you have a large number of possibilities for where things might have gone wrong.
-The more code, the more possibilities exist.
+This is probably the best piece of advice for programmers at every level.
+It can be tempting to sit down and write an entire program all at once.
+However, this leaves a large number of possibilities when the program does not work.
+The errors could be hiding anywhere in the code The more code, the more possibilities exist.
 Where to start?
-Where to look first?
 How to figure out what went wrong?

-When you start work on a large program, it is best to break it down into smaller steps and then start coding just one very small part of it.
-You might write just 2 lines of code and then make sure that the program runs properly.
+When you start work on a large program, break the process down into smaller steps.
+Begin coding one very small part---even if that's just 2 lines of code.
+Then make sure the program runs properly before adding the next small part.

-Regularly running your code is quick and easy, and gives you immediate feedback about whether what you have just done is okay or not.
+Regularly running your code is quick and easy, and doing so gives you immediate feedback about how the code will run.

 Keep It Working
 ---------------

 Once you have a small part of your program working, the next step is to figure out something small to add to it.
 If you keep adding small pieces to the program, one at a time, it is much easier to figure out what went wrong.
 Any error that occurs was almost certainly introduced by the last line or two of code that was added.
-Less new code means its easier to figure out where the problem is.
+Less new code makes it easier to locate the problem.

-This notion of "get something working and keep it working" is a mantra that you can repeat throughout your career as a programmer.
-It's a great way to avoid frustration and write working code with less stress.
+Here is your new mantra, "Get something working and keep it working."
+Repeat this throughout your career as a programmer.
+It's a great way to avoid frustration and reduce stress while creating amazing (and working) code.

+.. pull-quote:: Get something working and keep it working.

-Plus, every time you have a little success, your brain releases a tiny bit of a chemical that makes you happy.
-So, you can keep yourself happy and make programming more enjoyable by creating lots of small victories for yourself.
+`Research has shown <https://news.umich.edu/dopamine-new-theory-integrates-its-role-in-learning-motivation/>`_ that with every little success, your brain releases a tiny bit of a chemical that makes you happy.
+So you can keep yourself happy and make programming more enjoyable by creating lots of small victories for yourself.